HenrikBengtsson/future/revdep/problems.md

     Found the following significant warnings:
       Warning: no DISPLAY variable so Tk is not available See ‘/home/hb/repositories/future/revdep/checks/Prostar/new/Prostar.Rcheck/00install.out’ for details.
     ```

-*   checking for hidden files and directories ...
-NOTE
-    ```
-    Found the following hidden files and directories: inst/.RData
-    These were most likely included in error.
-See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
-    ```

 # QDNAseq